DCC-EX/dcc-ex.github.io/docs/reference/developers/hal.rst

 Create a 'mySetup.h' file, and add commands in the form ``SETUP("....");``.
 This can be used for any command that is accepted by the |EX-CS| parser, including turnout, sensor and output definition commands.
-The mySetup.h file is included as executable code into other modules of the CS.
+The mySetup.h file is included as executable code into other modules of the Command Station.
 Consequently, the content is limited to executable statements (or macros that expand into executable statements).
 Global variables or functions cannot be defined, and only very simple include files can be added.
 Consequently, only a limited number of the DCC-EX API function can be used from here.